 - Andrea Chamblee, FDA attorney and widow of John McNamara (Capital Gazette reporter)

 - Che Bullock, Capital Region Violence Intervention Program (CAP-VIP)

 - Kyleanne Hunter, Vice President of Programs, Brady Campaign & Brady Center to Prevent Gun Violence

 - Jabari Lyles, LGBTQ Affairs Liaison, Baltimore City Mayor's Office

-- Chief David Mitchell, University of Maryland Police Department
+- David Mitchell, Chief of Police and Director of Public Safety, University of Maryland Police Department

 - Jen Pauliukonis, President, Marylanders to Prevent Gun Violence

 - Joseph Richardson, PhD, Department of African American Students, UMD College of Behavioral and Social Sciences